 Factors such as sleep, physical activity, and stress can also alter your gut microbiome.
 Therefore diet should be considered within a holistic view, accounting for all other lifestyle factors as well.

-It will probably come as no surprise that fiber rich whole foods including whole grains, fruits and vegetables are good for your health.
+It will probably come as no surprise that fibre rich whole foods including whole grains, fruits and vegetables are good for your health.
 It turns out they are also excellent for gut health.

 The bacteria in our microbiome uses whole grains as food to grow and proliferate.
 In fact, increasing your whole grain consumption can increase the type and number of bacteria in your gut.

-Similarly, nuts contain gut-friendly fiber to keep your gut health in check.
+Similarly, nuts contain gut-friendly fibre to keep your gut health in check.
 Remember that variety is key. walnuts, almonds, pistachios, cashews and pecan are great nut options.
-They not only provide heart-healthy fats but also gut-loving fiber.
+They not only provide heart-healthy fats but also gut-loving fibre.
 Aim for one small handful per day.
 You can also read more about the benefits of nuts and healthy fats here.

 Variety is key